-In the 2011 annual meeting of the Company's Shareholders, held on May 27, 2011, the Company's shareholders recommended that they be given an opportunity to vote on a Say-on-Pay resolution every year at the Company's annual meeting of shareholders.
-As a result of that vote, the Board currently intends to continue to submit a Say-on-Pay proposal to the Company's shareholders at each annual meeting of shareholders.
-The Board expects to ask the Company's shareholders in 2017 to vote on a proposal regarding the frequency of the vote on future Say-on-Pay proposals as required by Section 14A.
+In the 2011 annual meeting of the Company's Shareholders, held on May 27, 2011, the Company's shareholders recommended that they be given an opportunity to vote on a Say-on-Pay resolution every year at the Company's annual meeting of shareholders, which recommendation the Company has followed in each of the ensuing six years (including this year).
+Subject to adoption by the Board of a different frequency for Say-on-Pay resolutions, in accordance with the recommendation of the Company's shareholders pursuant to "Proposal No. 3 - Advisory Vote on the Frequency of Future Advisory Votes on Executive Compensation" or otherwise, the Board currently expects to ask the Company's shareholders in 2018 to vote on a proposal regarding the frequency of the vote on future Say-on-Pay proposals as required by Section 14A.